Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Results and Discussion

+\allinone, in contrast, was used out-of-the-box, without modification or favorable tuning.
+Its performance comes at a cost, however: it is fully supervised and relies on rich, task-specific inputs, including source-separated instrument stems.
+MATPAC++ uses none of this, yet trails \allinone~by only a few points on RWC-Pop.
+That MATPAC++, a generic, training-free embedding using none of this, stays within reach of both a purpose-built self-supervised model and a fully supervised state-of-the-art system is, in our view, the central finding: general-purpose representations already encode rich structural information.

-Overall, the self-supervised approach by Buisson \etal~\cite{buisson2024self} achieves the best results for $\Fth$ by a wide margin, though its performance on $\Fzf$ is comparatively lower.
-We conclude that while SSL representations dedicated to MSA (with appropriate priors) offer significant benefits, there is still room for refinement.
+We conclude that while SSL representations dedicated to MSA still offer significant benefits, there is room for refinement.
 Specifically, we hypothesize that incorporating barwise processing could substantially improve $\Fzf$ performance.
-Consequently, we conclude from these findings that developing future barwise SSL models, segmented using a standard segmentation algorithm (notably the CBM algorithm), may improve current results.
+Developing future bar-scale SSL models, segmented with a standard algorithm (notably CBM), may thus improve current results.